 You can also look to Income for solutions to your financial and protection needs.
 As a social enterprise, Income is committed to making insurance and protection available to all segments of society, and is committed to helping you build a future the way for you and your loved ones.

-Whole life insurance plans such as Gro Prime Saver or Wealth Solitaire from Income provide cash payouts after 5 years till age 100, which would be useful for you and your kids.
+Insurance plans, such as Gro Cash Flex and Luxe Solitaire, provide cash payouts a certain year onwards, which would be useful for you and your kids.